Overview

 Deb Kegelmeyer’s main research focus is mobility and exercise in aging individuals or those who have neurodegenerative disease.
 These focus areas cover diseases such as Alzheimer’s, Parkinson, and Huntington’s disease and involve investigating the ability of individuals to perform functional mobility in a safe manner including examination of underlying systems such as balance, gait and cognitive function.

-Dr. Kegelmeyer is co-director of the M.E.N.D. lab (Mobility and Exercise for Neurodegenerative Disorders) with Dr. Anne Kloos and Dr. Sandra Kostyk.
-The MEND Lab researchers created a HD Exercise Video with support from the OSU Huntington's Disease Center of Excellence and the OSUMC Service Board.
+Dr. Kegelmeyer was co-director of the M.E.N.D. lab (Mobility and Exercise for Neurodegenerative Disorders) with Dr. Anne Kloos and Dr. Sandra Kostyk.
+The The MEND Lab researchers developed a tool to assess stair climbing ability called the STEPS tool.

 Dr. Kegelmeyer is also a co-author on an international publication "Guidelines for Physiotherapy in Huntington's Disease" produced by the European Huntington Disease Network, of which she is a member.
 She strives to help improve quality of life for individuals with diseases that are less prevalent and therefore garner less attention from mainstream researchers, such as Huntington’s disease.